fly-hiring/platform-challenge/BPF.md

 ### Prerequesites:

 You'll need a Linux host running kernel >= 5.9 (when they introduced sk_lookup) to build and run your BPF program.
-Linux in Docker on an M1 Mac will _not_ work.
-WSL2 on Windows or Docker on Intel macs might work, though we haven't tried.
+WSL2 on Windows or Docker on mac or windows will _not_ work.
 If you don't have access to a Linux box and can't run a VM you can spin up a dev VM on Fly.

 You'll need the following tools and libraries installed:
   - `bpftool` compiled for a >= 5.9 kernel, because pre-5.9 `bpftool` doesn't know what an sk_lookup program is.